w3c/spec-maintenance/README.md

 ## Problem

 Some key web-platform specs lack active maintenance.
-The lack of active maintenance of those specs is causing significant pain/frustration/trouble for implementors trying to implement the specs, and is leading to problems such as lack of interoperability among implementations, and pain/frustration/trouble for web developers trying to develop content based on the specs.
+Lacking that is causing significant pain/frustration/trouble for implementors trying to implement the specs, and is leading to problems such as lack of interoperability among implementations, and pain/frustration/trouble for web developers trying to develop content based on the specs.
 <details>
   <summary>General problem</summary>